TWBug/GoldCardHenge/content/faq/what-identities-are-not-eligible-to-apply-for-the-employment-gold-card.en.md

 tags:
   - Application
 ---
-* Mainland Chinese citizens
+1. Mainland Chinese citizens
-* R.O.C.
-Nationals living in Taiwan with household registration
+2. R.O.C.
+Nationals living in Taiwan with a household registration
+3. R.O.C.
+Nationals who entered Taiwan with a foreign passport and have not yet applied for Household De-Registration
-* Men who have not fulfilled their military service obligations or are close to service age or men of service age who have one of the following circumstances will not be accepted for Employment Gold Card Applications:
+4. Men who have not fulfilled their military service obligations or are close to service age who fall under any of the following categories:

-  1. Not holding an R.O.C. passport with an overseas Chinese identity certificate or an overseas Chinese identity for military service.
+* Does not hold an [Overseas Compatriot Identity Certificate for Military Service Purpose](https://www.gov.tw/(A(0rigKqNTygEkAAAAYjE2OTIyNGQtZTc4MS00YTA3LTliMTktZTA4MzQ4NGNiZThm0))/News3_Content_EN.aspx?n=18&s=393677 " to Overseas Compatriot Identity Certificate for Military Service Purpose")
+* Does not hold an R.O.C. passport with the endorsement of the Overseas Chinese residence status
-  2. The overseas Chinese national service male has lived in Taiwan for one year.
+* Has Overseas Compatriot with Military Service Identity and has lived in Taiwan for one year
-  3. Should be subject to conscription in accordance with the law and restrict their exit.
+* Is subject to conscription and restrictions to exit according to the Act of Military Service System